tomsherman/tally/README.md

 2. Install the command line tool
   a.
 MacOS: Run `chmod +x scripts/install.sh && scripts/install.sh`
   b.
 Windows: Run `scripts\install.ps1`
+    i.
+If you get an error `install.ps1 cannot be loaded because running scripts is disabled on this system`, run a PowerShell terminal as an administrator and enter `Set-ExecutionPolicy RemoteSigned`
 3. Run `tally` to start the tool

 ## How to use